thosgood/this-weeks-finds/markdown/101-151/week145.md

 # February 9, 2000 {#week145}

-I know I promised to talk about homotopy theory and n-categories, but I've gotten sidetracked into thinking about projective planes, so I'll talk about that this Week and go back to the other stuff later.
+I know I promised to talk about homotopy theory and $n$-categories, but I've gotten sidetracked into thinking about projective planes, so I'll talk about that this Week and go back to the other stuff later.
 Sorry, but if I don't talk about what intrigues me at the instant I'm writing